 Our legal team handles all types of wrongful death cases, including:

-- Slip and fall accidents: These types of wrongful death cases fall under premises liability and involve accidents on public or private property.
+These types of wrongful death cases fall under premises liability and involve accidents on public or private property.
 We help people who should have been protected under proper ownership or management of a property.

 Dublin Wrongful Death Attorney (614) 538-1116